E1Bos/ulauncher-music-controller/README.md

 </blockquote>

 ## 🏆 Features
-- 🖼 Display the currently playing media thumbnail
+- 🖼️ **Display Media Thumbnail**: View the thumbnail of the currently playing media.
-- ⏯ Play/pause any media
+- ⏯️ **Play/Pause Media**: Easily play and pause any media player.
-- ⏭ Skip to next/previous track
+- ⏭️ **Track Navigation**: Skip to the next or previous track effortlessly.
-- 🔉 Control global volume
+- 🔊 **Volume Control**: Adjust the system volume directly.
+- 🎛️ **Multiple Media Players**: Manage multiple media players at once.

 ## 🐧 Installing